rampedro/Hypothesis-Generator-with-Local-LLM/README.md

-# RoBERTa + RDF Attention Visualization
+# RoBERTa + Triplet Visualization

-An enhanced D3.js visualization tool that combines RDF knowledge graphs with RoBERTa transformer attention weights to provide multi-layered semantic analysis and visual exploration of text.
+An enhanced D3.js visualization tool that combines RDF knowledge graphs with RoBERTa transformer attention weights to provide a logical and semantic visual exploration of text.

 ## Features